andrefaraujo/videosearch/README.md

 This repository can also be useful if one is interested in searching a database of images using query images.
 In that case, one can simply use the frame-based techniques described below.

+Our implementation has been tested on Linux (Ubuntu) and Mac OS.

 For any questions or issues, please get in touch through github or using the contact information mentioned above.

 ## Quick start